top of page

 Pre-Algebra

-Welcome to Math!
 This course designed for 7th and 8th grade students covers pre-algebra and basic geometry.
-It includes a review of the math concepts students have learned so far while introducing basic algebraic concepts, preparing students for Algebra I.
+It includes a review of the math concepts students have learned so far while introducing basic algebraic concepts, preparing students for

 Geometry